mannefedov/ru_kw_eval_datasets/README.md

-# ru_kw_eval_datasets
+# Ru_kw_eval_datasets
-Four datasets for evaluation keyword extraction in Russian
+Datasets for evaluation of keyword extraction in Russian

 You can find all the datasets in /data directory.
 The datasets are stored in .jsonlines format (every line in a file is a json).
 The datasets are split into parts due to github file size limitations.